-The Contemporary Styles and Practices Concentration at Loyola Marymount University will allow students to explore music technology and popular music in the broadest sense of the term.
-A new state-of-the-art music technology lab will give students access to hardware and software that will aid them both in and outside of class.
+The Contemporary Styles and Practices Concentration at Loyola Marymount University allows students to explore music technology and popular music in the broadest sense of the term.
+A new state-of-the-art music technology lab gives students access to hardware and software that will aid them both in and outside of class.
 Students in the concentration will be able to take full advantage of LMU’s location in Los Angeles, a music industry hub.
-Starting Fall 2021.

 Post-graduate career options

 - Graduate study in a music technology, composition, or musicology program

 - Multimedia performance, computer music, or sound art

 - Film music composition

 In addition to the 38 semester hours of general music major requirements and the foreign language requirement, students in the concentration will take MUSC 324: Vernacular Harmony and Forms, MUSC 326: Music Technology and Production, and six semester hours of music electives, for a total of 12 semester hours.